pharringtonp19/rfp/docs/index.md

     $$\big(\Omega, \mathcal{F}, \mathbb{P}_{\text{randomized}} \big)$$

-    Given this probability space, we can define the parameter of interest as some function of the probability measure.
+    Given this probability space, we can define the parameter of interest as some function(al) of the probability measure.

     $$\theta_0 = f(\mathbb{P}_{\text{randomized}} ) $$